bearbordersmall.GIF

 Dutch constellation inventor.

-THE oldest surviving catalogue of the southern stars was made by the Dutch seafarer Fredrick de Houtman (1571–1627) from Sumatra and published in Amsterdam in 1603.
+THE oldest surviving catalogue of the southern stars was made by the Dutch seafarer Frederick de Houtman (1571–1627) from Sumatra and published in Amsterdam in 1603.
 Only about half a dozen remaining copies are known, one of them in the Bodleian Library, Oxford.
-A facsimile of it was privately published in 1927 by the British astronomers H. H. Turner and E. B. Knobel.
+A facsimile of it was published in 1927 by the British astronomers Herbert Hall Turner and Edward Ball Knobel.

 In his catalogue, de Houtman lists 304 stars, although coordinates are not given for one of them (in the tail of Scorpius).
-In his Introduction to the dictionary, de Houtman states that he made some observations of the southern stars on his first voyage in 1595–97, and revised and increased the number on his second voyage, 1598–1602.
-How much of de Houtman’s work was copied from his countryman Pieter Dirkszoon Keyser (c.1540–96), who did not survive the first voyage, remains open to speculation.
+De Houtman states in his Introduction that he made some observations of the southern stars on his first voyage in 1595–97, and revised and increased the number on his second voyage, 1598–1602.